kgdunn/pid-book/process-monitoring/process-monitoring.rst

 You may encounter other charts in practice:

 	*	The *S chart* is for monitoring the subgroup's standard deviation.
 Take the group of :math:`n` samples and show their standard deviation on a Shewhart-type chart.
-The limits for the chart are calculated using similar correction factors as were used in the derivation for the standard :math:`\overline{x}` Shewhart chart.
+The limits for the chart are calculated using similar correction factors as were used in the derivation for the :math:`\overline{x}` Shewhart chart.
 This chart has a LCL :math:`\geq 0`.

 	*	The *R chart* was a precursor for the *S chart*, where the *R* stands for range, the subgroup's maximum minus minimum.
 It was used when charting was done manually, as standard deviations were tedious to calculate by hand.